 After many frustrating interviews that didn’t go as planned, I decided to go to graduate school where I was fortunate to get a professional internship.
 Having a professional internship on my resume closed the gap and allowed me to find an entry level position at a great organization after graduating.

-Now I’m here to share with you my money advice for graduates.
+Now I’m here to share with you my money advice for recent college graduates.
 I know more individuals are graduating from college later in life.
 However, for the sake of this article, let’s assume we’re speaking to the traditional college graduate.
 A person in their early-to-mid 20s who has just started or is interviewing for their first “real” job.
 For individuals in this situation, you have one huge advantage on your side.
 TIME.
-See below for more advice for graduates.
+Below is my advice.

 Minimize Lifestyle Inflation